Fiscal Operations Manual

 The traveler has 60 days from date of the completed travel to request reimbursement.
 See FIS 411-07 Travel Reimbursements.

 Personal Travel Combined with Business Travel - Travelers may combine personal travel with business travel as long as no added expense is incurred by the University.
-A comparison quote showing the business-only costs is required, if combining personal travel with business travel.
+A comparison quote showing the business-only costs is required.
 OSU will only cover the business portion of the trip.
-OSU contracted travel agencies can split the billing so that the business portion of the fare is charged to the university and then the individual is billed separately for their personal segment of the trip.
+OSU contracted travel agencies can split the billing so that the business portion of the fare is charged to the University and the traveler is billed separately for their personal segment of the trip.
 Personal days must be noted on the traveler’s itinerary when requesting reimbursement of business related expenses.

 An employee may request in advance to travel by personal vehicle in lieu of air travel in order to combine official travel with personal travel.
 Travelers choosing to drive rather than fly will be reimbursed for an amount equal to the lesser of the mileage reimbursement or the cost of round-trip airfare that would have been incurred for commercial air travel.
 Travelers will need to obtain a comparison quote from one of the contracted travel agencies showing the most economical direct-route travel cost.
 This quote will be used to reimburse the traveler after the trip is completed.
 Expenses resulting from the additional time required to drive are not reimbursed.
 See OUS Fiscal Policy Manual Section: Travel 95.100.